cguth7/cguth7.github.io/_posts/2021-02-03-ai-vs-human-competitions.md

 The players, two of whom are the same that played in the first match against Sandholm’s bot, agreed that it has substantially improved in this iteration.
-They especially noted that the overbets (large bets that are larger, sometimes significantly larger, than the pot) have been surprising and challenging to combat.
+They especially noted that the overbets (large bets that are larger, sometimes significantly larger, than the pot) have been surprising and challenging to combat and that the agent's ability to balance and confuse the humans about which bets were value bets and which bets for bluffs was especially impressive and is a skill that is beyond the capabilities of most humans.
 They also made the point that it is mentally difficult to play poker for so many hours (about 10 per day) with only limited breaks possible and limited time to study hands at night.